 A. Upon completion of installation, sewers shall be CCTV inspected, providing both a video recording and log which identifies all service connections and openings.
-The entire pipe sections rehabilitated shall be recorded on VHS tape and presented to the Owner.
+The entire pipe sections rehabilitated shall be recorded on VHS tape, or other media, and presented to the Owner.